How Much Life Insurance Do I Need In 2026?

 Replacing Your Income

-It’s essential to consider how much money you’ll need to keep coming in each month.
-You want to ensure your policy covers your current and future expenses, but you don’t want to pay too much monthly premiums.
+Consider how much money you’ll need to keep coming in each month.
+You want to ensure your policy covers your current and future expenses, but you don’t want to pay too high monthly premiums.

-Try multiplying your salary by the years you need to keep earning – this will give you a good estimate of the payout you’ll need.
+Try multiplying your salary by the number of years you need to keep earning.
+This will give you a reasonable estimate of the payout you’ll need.

 Critical Illness

-The lump sum can be used in any way you want, for example, to help pay mortgage repayments, replace lost income, pay for private treatment or make adaptations to your home.
+The lump sum can be used in any way you want, such as to help pay mortgage repayments, replace lost income, pay for private treatment, or make adaptations to your home.

 According to the Association of British Insurers (ABI), one in three people in the UK will develop some form of cancer during their lifetime.